 Note: For Metrics Server to work you need to have Kubernetes API Aggregator enabled on your cluster.
 This is enabled by default on clusters started after February 14th 2018.
 For older clusters you can use Heapster as described below.

-Adding Metrics with Heapster
+Adding metrics with Heapster (standalone)

 Deploying Heapster is very straight forward.

 kubectl apply --filename https://raw.githubusercontent.com/kubernetes/heapster/master/deploy/kube-config/rbac/heapster-rbac.yaml kubectl apply --filename https://raw.githubusercontent.com/kubernetes/heapster/master/deploy/kube-config/standalone/heapster-controller.yaml

 There are some common cases where Core Metrics are used by Kubernetes:

 - Horizontal Pod Autoscaler: it scales pods automatically based on CPU or custom metrics (not explained here).
 More information here.